Last updated: April 23, 2026

 Related reading

-AI-powered halal food scanners use artificial intelligence to read ingredient lists, identify potentially haram ingredients, and give you a halal status result in seconds.
+AI-powered halal food scanners use large language models with image understanding to read ingredient lists, identify potentially haram ingredients, and return a halal status verdict in seconds.
 They are significantly faster and more comprehensive than manually checking each ingredient, especially for additives like E-numbers, emulsifiers, and enzymes that are difficult to assess without specialized knowledge.
+This guide explains how the technology works under the hood, when to use each scan method, and how to get the most reliable results.

 Why Manual Ingredient Checking Falls Short

-- Hidden animal sources: Ingredients like "glycerin," "mono and diglycerides," and "natural flavors" can come from plant or animal sources.
+- Hidden animal sources: Ingredients like "glycerin" (E422), "mono and diglycerides" (E471), and "natural flavors" can come from plant or animal sources.
 The label does not specify which.

-- E-number complexity: There are over 300 E-numbers used in food products.
-Memorizing which ones are halal, haram, or doubtful is impractical.
+- E-number complexity: There are hundreds of E-numbers across colors, preservatives, antioxidants, thickeners, acidity regulators, and flavor enhancers.
+Memorizing which ones are halal, haram, or conditional is impractical in a grocery aisle.

-- Technical names: Ingredients like "carmine" (a red dye from insects), "pepsin" (an enzyme often from pork), or "L-cysteine" (sometimes from human hair or duck feathers) are not obviously problematic without prior knowledge.
+- Technical names: Ingredients like "carmine" (E120, a red dye from cochineal insects), "pepsin" (an enzyme often from pork), or "L-cysteine" (sometimes derived from human hair or duck feathers) are not obviously problematic without prior knowledge.

-- Time: Researching each questionable ingredient while standing in a grocery aisle is slow and impractical for weekly shopping.
+- Time: Researching each questionable ingredient while standing in a grocery aisle is slow.
+A full family grocery run can contain dozens of ingredients worth checking.

 How AI Halal Food Scanning Works